Appitome/spotlight/README.md

 ```
 The first time the config program is run it will automatically walk through the setup process.
 The owner's account should always be set up first:
 1. Enter username
-2. Enter the Cliet Id from the Spotify Developer Account Overview
+2. Enter the ```Cliet Id``` from the Spotify Developer Account Overview
-3. Enter the Cliet Secret from the Spotify Developer Account Owerview (Click 'Show Client Secret' if not visable)
+3. Enter the ```Cliet Secret``` from the Spotify Developer Account Owerview (Click 'Show Client Secret' if not visable)
-4. Enter the Localhost (Redirect) Address specified in the Spotify Developer Settings
+4. Enter the Localhost (```Redirect URI```) Address specified in the Spotify Developer Settings

 Once all of the correct credentials have been entered, the terminal will generate a URL.
 Copy this URL into an incognito web browser.
 You will then be prompted to log into your spotify account.
-If successful, the browser will generate a http localhost link in the search bar.
-Copy this link and paste it back into the terminal.
+If successful, the browser will display a notification saying "This site can't be reached."
+I reality, the page has generated a http localhost link in the search bar.
+Copy the entire localhost callback link and paste it back into the terminal.
    - Incognito mode is used to prevent the browser from automatically logging into a previously known account
    - Right click to paste into terminal